MA/ICS Concentration Purpose

 Non-Traditional Student Option

-The MA ICS program is structured to enable non-traditional students to complete the program.
+The MA/ICS concentration is structured to enable non-traditional students to complete the program.
 Required courses are scheduled regularly in evenings, weekends, and in one or two-week modular format; others are offered in the summer semester, at extension sites, in online distance education mode, or as guided research study.

-Dual Degree MA/ICS Program for Trinity College Undergraduate Students
+Dual Degree MA/ICS Concentration for Trinity College Undergraduate Students

 Trinity College (TC) students may apply to the dual degree MA/ICS program upon completion of 70 hours of undergraduate work.
 The following are also required: